-I watched her through the half-light doors of the meeting, catching snippets of “reparations” and “brutality” and “mass incarceration” through the cracked doors, waiting to return without disturbing worship.
-Clearly as folks shifted in their seats many were already disturbed.
+As I returned, I watched her through the half-light doors of the meeting, catching snippets of “reparations” and “brutality” and “mass incarceration” through the cracked doors, waiting to reenter without disturbing worship.
+Folks shifted in their seats and many were already disturbed.
 Eventually a Friend stood and asked that the speaker allow for some silence to consider her message.
 She broke into song, spoke a practiced “don’t silence me” line and sat.
 I returned to my seat and mulled what I’d only half heard.
 I was bugged by the break in norms, but sometimes we can use a shaking up in meeting.
 I agreed with parts of her message, but the delivery was rambling.
-At the end of meeting she confirmed “her mission”, spoke briefly with supporters and was gone.
+At the end of meeting she confirmed “her mission,” spoke briefly with supporters and was gone.

 Missing most of the actual message, my churning emotions about policing, racism and my own privilege lead to my grandfathers:

 My mom’s dad Jack was the Quaker, the one who’d gone to Europe in the war and came back resolved to change things.
-While I’ve heard a little more about his military experiences, everything after was meant to transform that violence.
+While I’ve heard a little more about his military experiences, the message in our family was that everything after his return was meant to transform the violence.
 He’d moved my mom and her siblings to a majority-black school district in the 70’s to sensitize them to the importance of race relations.
-The most vivid images of this experience have come from his kids though, and they describe getting beaten up by black classmates and fear.
-He’d done American Friends Service Committee work camps around the country rebuilding poor neighborhoods.
+The most vivid images of this experience have come from his kids stories though, and they describe getting beaten up by black classmates and fear.
+At least that’s what’s come across to me.
+Somehow listening to their old vinyl of “Inner Visions” or hearing about their biracial foster daughter doesn’t really round out a picture of systematic change to me.
+He’d also done American Friends Service Committee work camps around the country rebuilding poor neighborhoods.
 At Thanksgiving this year I found a picture of him at one of those work camps.
 He’s dressed in a shabby work outfit handing a bemused looking older black woman a glass of milk on a plate.
 I guess.
-It looks even more staged than the state patrol portrait, and gives little sense of reparations or restorative justice.
+It looks even more staged than my other grandfather’s State Patrol portrait, and gives little sense of reparations or restorative justice.
 What is his lesson of transformation?

 I ask myself: Didn’t all three of these people believe they were being of service?
-Their methods differed, but it seems to me the self-styled prophet, the white man and his burden, and the tight-lipped officer all wanted to make things better.
-What I wonder is whether their service could have been better served in a broader community, a beloved community.
+Their methods differed, but it seems to me the self-styled agitator in meeting, the white man and his burden, and the tight-lipped officer all wanted to make things better.
+What I wonder is whether their service could have been better put to use in a broader community, a beloved community.
+It seems like accountability was missing in all their examples, that accountability white folks are regularly reluctant to give up.
 If you bring a message to worship meant to change things, can you really expect anything if you leave right away?
 If you followed orders you regret, can you heal or be accountable without telling anyone what happened?
 If you wanted to transform pain and violence, can you succeed without accountability to those you “serve”?